celiackelly/skillet-list/README.md

 **Skillet List** is a tool for creative cooks who love trying new recipes.
  - Add recipes to your Skillet List, tag them by meal, and link to the recipe source.
  - Come back often for inspiration as you plan your meals.
 What will you cross off your Skillet List this week?
- - Once you've cooked a recipe, check it off your Skillet List and save it in your Recipe Box.
+ - Once you've cooked a recipe, cross it off your Skillet List and save it in your Recipe Box.

 ## How It's Made:

 Skillet List is a full-stack application built with **Node.js, Express, MongoDB**.

+It uses **EJS (Embedded JavaScript)** as its view engine.

+It also uses the **Bootstrap** CSS framework.

 ## Lessons Learned:

 ## Optimizations: